-19. The Minister emphasized that Liechtenstein's commitment is not limited to domestic issues.
+19. The Minister emphasized that the country's commitment was not limited to domestic issues.
 Despite its small size and the limited resources of its diplomatic service, it also makes a contribution internationally.
-It is especially active in the fields of women's rights and children's rights.
-Liechtenstein has also achieved special visibility through its many years of extremely active and successful work on behalf of the International Criminal Court.
-Liechtenstein promotes universal ratification of the Rome Statute and of the amendments agreed in Kampala.
-Solidarity with countries that are less wealthy is another important component of its foreign policy.
-With an ODA share of 0.62% in 2010, Liechtenstein has nearly achieved the international target of 0.7%.
+It is especially active in the fields of women's and children's rights.
+Liechtenstein had also achieved special visibility through its many years of extremely active and successful work on behalf of the International Criminal Court.
+Liechtenstein promoted universal ratification of the Rome Statute and of the amendments agreed in Kampala.
+Solidarity with countries that were less wealthy was another important component of its foreign policy.
+With 0.6 per cent of gross national income (GNI) going to official development assistance (ODA) in 2010, Liechtenstein had nearly achieved the international target of 0.7 per cent.